Vodafone NZ first with 5G mobile - and cops jump on board with 5G drone

 In trials, there have been download speeds in excess of 300 megabits per second, or three times the bandwidth that most people get from a UFB fibre landline - which is in itself nothing to sniff at.

-But Baird also cautioned that "to reach the one gigabit [1000 megabit per second] speeds that we're seeing internationally, we'll need approximately 100MHz of 3.5GHz spectrum so will continue to work with the government on the early allocation and auction processes."
+But Baird also cautioned that "to reach the one gigabit [1000 megabit per second] speeds that we're seeing internationally, we'll need approximately 100MHz of 3.5GHz spectrum so will continue to work with the government on the early allocation and auction processes".

-Vodafone NZ is only telco with a substantial chunk of 5G-friendly 3.5GHz spectrum via a 58MHz chunk it secured when it bought TelstraClear.
+Vodafone NZ is the only telco with a substantial chunk of 5G-friendly 3.5GHz spectrum, obtained via a 58MHz chunk it secured when it bought TelstraClear.

 Communications Minister Kris Faafoi is currently grappling with a Treaty claim that is holding up a 5G auction, but it is likely that Vodafone, Spark and 2degrees will get temporary licences to plug the gap.